-As Steve Goodman told me during his interview with me forty years ago this month, “Our time here on Earth is the connective tissue for us all.
+As Steve Goodman told me during his interview with me forty-one years ago this month, “Our time here on Earth is the connective tissue for us all.
 That is why we should never forget that we’re all in this thing called life together.”

 As Virgil once wrote: Omne momentum rei est pretiosum, habens in essentia finis.
 (Every moment is a precious thing, having in it the essence of finality.)